 She is a quick/quickly thinker.

 Quick is an adjective describing thinker, so no -ly is attached.

 Fast answers the question how, so it is an adverb.
 But fast never has -ly attached to it.

 We performed bad/badly.

 Badly describes how we performed, so -ly is added.

 Rule 2.
 Adverbs that answer the question how sometimes cause grammatical problems.
 It can be a challenge to determine if -ly should be attached.
-Avoid the trap of -ly with linking verbs, such as taste, smell, look, feel, etc., that pertain to the senses.
+Avoid the trap of -ly with linking verbs such as taste, smell, look, feel, which pertain to the senses.
 Adverbs are often misplaced in such sentences, which require adjectives instead.